kenigteh/Pitter/README.md

-# trainee-django-base
+# Pitter
-Base trainee project
+The social network.